Squatters Rights in California 2024: Eviction Steps and Property Protection

 Identifying a squatter vs. trespassers vs holdover tenants

-Before we discuss the main topic at hand, let's first identify exactly what a squatter is and how it differs from a trespasser and holdover tenant.
-Understanding the distinctions between these terms is essential for property owners to navigate their legal rights and responsibilities effectively:
+Before we discuss the main topic at hand, let’s first identify exactly what a squatter is and how it differs from a trespasser and a holdover tenant.

-• Squatter: An individual who occupies land or a building without the owner's lawful permission but may claim ownership through adverse possession under specific legal conditions.
+• Squatter: An individual who occupies property without the owner’s permission but may claim ownership through adverse possession under specific legal conditions.

-• Trespasser: Someone who enters or uses someone else's property without permission, lacking any intention to occupy the property long-term or claim ownership.
+• Trespasser: Someone who enters or uses someone else’s property without permission, with no intention to occupy long-term or claim ownership.

-• Holdover tenant: A tenant who remains on the property after their lease has expired and without the landlord's permission to stay, often subject to the terms of their original lease agreement until legally evicted.
+• Holdover tenant: A tenant who remains on the property after their lease has expired without the landlord’s permission.

 In addition to recognizing the differences between these groups, it’s important to note that the legal approaches for addressing squatters, trespassers, and holdover tenants vary significantly.